WilliamRate William: Do you like this name?

 William meaning and name origin

 William \wi(l)-liam\ as a boy's name is pronounced WIL-yum.
-It is of Old German origin, and the meaning of William is "will helmet, protection".
+It is of Old German origin, and the meaning of William is "determined protector".
+From wil meaning "will", "desire" and helm meaning "helmet", "protection".
 For a long time after the Norman conquest in AD 1066, three out of four English boys were given some form of the conqueror's name, William.
 Short forms and variants came into being with a common basic meaning of "will", "determined", or "resolute".
 William has remained a royal name in the UK for nearly one thousand years.
-The firstborn son of the current Prince of Wales is named William.
-Wilhelm is a German form; actor Willem Dafoe has made the Dutch form familiar since the 1980s.
-See also Willard.
-Playwright William Shakespeare; actors William Hurt, Billy Crudup, Bill Pullman; film director Wim Wenders; poet William Blake; author William Faulkner; American Presidents William H. Harrison, William H. Taft, William McKinley; Bill Clinton.
+The firstborn son of the current Prince of Wales is named William. wil is a German form; actor helm Dafoe has made the Dutch form familiar since the 1980s.
+See also Wilhelm.
+Playwright William Shakespeare; actors William Hurt, Willem Crudup, Willard Pullman; film director Billy Wenders; poet William Blake; author William Faulkner; American Presidents William H. Harrison, William H. Taft, William McKinley; Willard Clinton.

 William has 34 variant forms: Bill, Bille, Billie, Billy, Guglielmo, Guillaume, Guillermo, Liam, Vilhelm, Villem, Wilek, Wiley, Wilhelm, Wilhelmus, Wilkes, Wilkie, Wilkinson, Will, Willem, Willhelmus, Willi, Williams, Williamson, Willie, Willis, Willkie, Wills, Willson, Willy, Wilmer, Wilmot, Wilmott, Wilson and Wim.